 Examples Section –Laokoon:

-Order of diagrams in the Examples section of the CIDOC CRM definition: DECISION: Diagrams of reasoning about spatial information & temporal information and a spacetime graph showing how things meet in spacetime, are to precede the diagram of Johan-Joachim Winkelmann seeing the Roman copy of the statue of Laokoon inspired him to write the “History of the Art of the Antiquity”.
-The Examples section should comprise three sub-sections, namely: one for basic constructs (space and time), one showing the spacetime volumes of things coming together, and then the particular example of Winkelmann seeing Laokoon.
+Order of diagrams in the Examples section of the CIDOC CRM definition: DECISION: Diagrams of reasoning about spatial information & temporal information and a spacetime graph showing how things meet in spacetime (see below), are to precede the diagram of Johan-Joachim Winkelmann seeing the Roman copy of the statue of Laokoon inspired him to write the “History of the Art of the Antiquity”.
+SS & AK will cooperate to comment the graphics

+Space-time Laokoon graph The Examples section should comprise three sub-sections, namely: one for basic constructs (space and time), one showing the spacetime volumes of things coming together, and then the particular example of Winkelmann seeing Laokoon.

 Regarding the diagram of “Winkelmann-sees-Laokoon”: